alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 What's the significance?
 Sans Serif fonts are generally easier to read on the screen.

 - Serif
-	- Looks better and reads better in print
+	- Reads better in print
 	- Tends to look "old school", respectable, and formal
-	- Tend to be easier to read at small point sizes
+	- Easier to read at small point sizes
 - San Serif
 	- Clean, stable, and reliable
 	- Looks modern and youthful
+	- Reads better on screen

 ### How to choose a font?